Libraries In The Digital Age: Embracing Change While Preserving Tradition

 While digitalisation has reshaped library services, physical libraries remain crucial community hubs, offering unique experiences and preserving tangible cultural artefacts.
 Physical libraries provide a sensory and immersive environment, fostering community engagement and serving as spaces for social interaction, which digital platforms cannot fully replicate.

-How do digital libraries ensure the accuracy of the information they provide?
+2. How do digital libraries ensure the information's accuracy?

 Digital libraries employ robust curation practices, relying on qualified librarians to verify the reliability and credibility of the information they offer.
 Librarians play a pivotal role in evaluating digital resources, ensuring they adhere to quality standards, and providing users with accurate and trustworthy information.
 This human touch in the curation process adds a layer of expertise that contributes to the integrity of digital library collections.